kauruus/kauruus.github.io/posts/2023/01/06-my-first-aur-package-tuic-bin.md

 Go to release page, find the correct build, copy the url, wget, put it to `$PATH` ...
 I'm tired of it.

-So I wirte my first PKGBUILD and submit it to AUR: [tuic-bin](https://aur.archlinux.org/packages/tuic-bin).
+So I write my first PKGBUILD and submit it to AUR: [tuic-bin](https://aur.archlinux.org/packages/tuic-bin).

 ## Writing PKGBUILD